Luis Venegas (publisher)

-Luis Venegas (born March 13, 1979) is a Spanish editor and publisher of five independent, limited edition magazines: Fanzine137, EY!
+Luis Venegas is a Spanish editor and publisher of five independent, limited edition magazines: Fanzine137, EY!
 Magateen, Candy, The Printed Dog and EY!
 Boy.
 He is also a creative director who has worked with luxury brands such as Loewe, Acne, Carolina Herrera and J.W.Anderson.

 Early career

 Luis' career started in Paris in 1996 when he was working as a designer for Thierry Mugler.
 In 1999, he moved to Madrid to work for Spanish fashion designer Sybilla as Creative Director of Communications until 2005.

 Fanzine137

 In 2004, the first issue of Fanzine137 was born, with a limited edition run of 1,137 copies.
 The magazine is a collection of Luis Venegas’ objects of attraction at the specific time of publication.

 Every issue is unique in size, theme, materials, layout and graphic design changes.